i-machine-think/am-i-compositional/README.md

 This repository contains data and scrips to use the tests from the compositionality evaluation paradigm described in the paper.

 Dieuwke Hupkes, Verna Dankers, Mathijs Mul and Elia Bruni.
-2020. [ompositionality decomposed: how do neural networks generalise](https://jair.org/index.php/jair/article/view/11674).
+2020.
+[Compositionality decomposed: how do neural networks generalise](https://jair.org/index.php/jair/article/view/11674).
 Journal of Artificial Intelligence Research (JAIR).

 Below we provide a brief description of the structure of the repository.
 The explanation for usage of the individual scripts can be found in the corresponding folders.